-To further understand the results of parent training, elaborative strategies were examined with the expectation that parents in the treatment groups would use each strategy more than parents in the control groups.
-For strategies that made demands upon parent knowledge-asking Wh-questions, focusing talk on children's interests, and linking to prior experiences-we anticipated that parents with higher levels of pollination knowledge would use these strategies more frequently.
+To further understand the results of parent training, we examined elaborative strategies with the expectation that parents in the treatment groups would use each strategy more than parents in the control groups.
+As for strategies that made demands on parent knowledge-asking wh- questions, focusing talk on children's interests, and linking to prior experiences-we anticipated that parents with higher levels of pollination knowledge would use these strategies more frequently.

-A two-way ANOVA for Wh-questions resulted in a significant main effect for treatment, F(1, 75) = 40.64, p < .001, d = 1.43.
-As expected, parents in the treatment groups used Wh-questions more frequently than those in the control groups.
+A two-way ANOVA for wh- questions resulted in a significant main effect for treatment, F(1, 75) = 40.64, p < .001, d = 1.43.
+As expected, parents in the treatment groups used wh- questions more frequently than those in the control groups.
 However, we were surprised to find no significant effect for parent knowledge, F(1, 75) = 2.28, p > .05.

-The next two strategies-child focus talk and linking to children's prior experiences-show similar patterns of expected and unexpected results.
-A two-way ANOVA for child focus talk resulted in a significant main effect for treatment, F(1, 75) = 10.61, p < .01, d = .64, as expected.
+The next two strategies-child focus talk and linking to children's prior experiences-showed similar patterns of expected and unexpected results.
+A two-way ANOVA for child focus talk resulted in a significant main effect for treatment, as expected, F(1, 75) = 10.61, p < .01, d = 0.64.
 However, there was no effect for parent knowledge, F(1, 75) = 2.93, p > .05.
-Similarly, a two-way ANOVA for use of the linking strategy also revealed a significant effect for training, F(1, 75) = 18.55, p < .001, d = .71, but not for parent knowledge F(1, 75) = .53, p > .05.
+Similarly, a two-way ANOVA for use of the linking strategy also revealed a significant effect for training but not for parent knowledge: training, F(1, 75) = 18.55, p < .001, d = 0.71; parent knowledge F(1, 75) = 0.53, p > .05.

-The finding that there were no significant differences between high and low knowledge parents' use of these two strategies was unexpected, particularly as coding for each strategy necessitated that parent activity elaborate upon or make connections to pollination-related content.
+The finding that there were no significant differences between high- and low-knowledge parents' use of these two strategies was unexpected, particularly as coding for each strategy necessitated that parent activity elaborate on or make connections to pollination-related content.
 Why then did parent knowledge not significantly affect implementation?
 As it turns out, each strategy could be executed with relatively simple or complex understanding of pollination.
-Consider the following exchanges in which parents elaborated upon phenomena in which the child has expressed interest.
+Consider the following exchanges in which parents elaborate on phenomena in which the child has expressed interest.
 In the first exchange, a 10-year-old girl directs her father's attention to flowers and together they observe the surface features of the petals:

-- C: Look over here.
+Child: Look over here.
 (Looks at flowers using magnifying lens)

-- P: Ok.
+Parent: Okay.
 What's different about these petals of these flowers?
 (Looks at flowers using magnifying lens)

-- C: They're teeny.
+Child: They're teeny.

-- P: Pardon?
+Parent: Pardon?

+Child:

-- C: They're teeny.
+They're teeny.
 They're tinier and they don't have the little stems coming out like that.

-- P: Yeah they're like ah- They're like a different shape aren't they?
+Parent: Yeah they're like ah-They're like a different shape aren't they?

-- C: Umm hmm.
+Child: Umm hmm.

-- P: Yeah.
+Parent: Yeah.
 The first ones were more of a what shape?

-- C: A flower shape?

-- P: More like a big ball.
+Child: A flower shape?
+Parent: More like a big ball.

-- C: Yeah.
+Child: Yeah.